 2. Pomegranates Contain Powerful Antioxidants

-Pomegranates contain anthocyanins and punicalagins—both powerful antioxidants.
+Pomegranates contain anthocyanins and punicalagins — both powerful antioxidants.
 A balanced diet rich in foods that contain antioxidants may help reduce free radical damage.
-Excessive free radicals can lead to serious health problems and accelerate cellular aging.
-Some research even suggests that pomegranates support normal tissue growth at the cellular level.[3, 4]
+Excessive free radicals can lead to serious health concerns and accelerate cellular aging.
+Some research even suggests that pomegranates support normal tissue growth at the cellular level.[2, 4]

 3. Pomegranates Promote Cellular Integrity